Clicky

 This video does a fantastic job showing you how you can do it, but I must warn you, they are heavy, and you’ll need at least 1 if not 2 extra guys to help you.

-The way dealers move units off trailers is with either a forklift or a hoist.
+The way dealers move units off on and off is with either a forklift or a hoist.

-The most effective method I’ve seen for homeowners to remove jet skis from their trailers involves using a wall-mounted winch.
-They slide the jet ski onto a stand that matches the trailer’s height.
-Then, to reload the jet ski onto the trailer, they use the trailer’s hand-crank winch.
+The most effective method I’ve seen for homeowners to remove them from their trailers involves using a wall-mounted winch.

 Author